1969 World Series: Game 3

 Agee led off the game for the Mets with a home run off Jim Palmer, then saved at least five runs with his defense.
 With two out in the fourth and Oriole runners on first and third, Agee raced to the 396 ft sign in left-center and made a backhanded running catch of a drive hit by Elrod Hendricks.
-In the seventh, the Orioles had the bases loaded with two out, but Agee made a headfirst diving grab of a line drive hit by Paul Blair in right-center.
+In the seventh, the Orioles had the bases loaded with two out, but Agee made a diving grab of a line drive hit by Paul Blair in right-center.

 Ed Kranepool added a home run and Jerry Grote an RBI double for the Mets, while Gary Gentry pitched 6 2/3 shutout innings and helped his own cause with a second inning two-run double.
-Nolan Ryan, making his only World Series appearance of his 27-year career, pitched the final 2 1/3 innings (benefiting from Agee's second catch) and earned a save.
+Nolan Ryan, making the only World Series appearance of his Hall of Fame 27-year career, pitched the final 2 1/3 innings (benefiting from Agee's second catch) and earned a save.

 Game 4

 Game 4 was mired in controversy.
 Tom Seaver's photograph was used on some anti-war Moratorium Day literature being distributed outside Shea Stadium before the game, although the pitcher stated that his picture was used without his knowledge or approval.
 A further controversy that day involved the flying of the American flag at Shea Stadium.
 New York City Mayor John Lindsay had ordered flags flown at half staff to observe the Moratorium Day and honor those who had died in Vietnam.
 Many were concerned, including 225 wounded servicemen who were attending the game, and Baseball Commissioner Bowie Kuhn announced that the American flag would be flown at full staff at Shea for Game 4.

 Tom Seaver atoned for his Game 1 ineffectiveness by shutting out the Orioles through eight innings.
 Once again, Donn Clendenon provided the lead with a homer in the second off Game 1 winner Mike Cuellar, who allowed just that run over seven solid innings.
 In the third inning, after arguing ball-strike calls too strenuously with plate umpire Shag Crawford, Earl Weaver of the Orioles became the first manager since 1935 to be ejected from a World Series game.
+At the start of the argument, NBC's microphones picked up Crawford screaming at Weaver, "You shut your goddamn mouth!"

 In the top of the ninth, Seaver ran into trouble.
 Frank Robinson and Boog Powell hit back-to-back one-out singles to put runners on first and third.
 Brooks Robinson then hit a sinking line drive towards right that Mets right fielder Ron Swoboda dove for and caught just inches off the ground.
 Frank Robinson tagged and scored, but Swoboda's heroics kept the Orioles from possibly taking the lead.
-Elrod Hendricks then flew out to Swoboda to end the inning.
+Elrod Hendricks then flied out to Swoboda to end the inning.